What is the NASPAA-Batten Student Simulation Competition?

 Teams are made up of five students.
 Teams will be comprised of students from different schools.

 Deans/Program Directors/PAA Advisors can nominate three students and two alternates.
 Nominators will provide the names of at least one and up to five students (three students and two alternates).
 Alternates are not guaranteed spots in the competition.
 Click here to nominate students.
+Alternates will be informed of their status by February 1.

 Individual students may apply to compete.
 Self-registering students may apply starting December 1, 2019.